 Remember to apply the difference of squares method correctly, avoid common mistakes, and consider the application of factorisation in other areas such as graphing parabolas or simplifying rational expressions.

-Then once you have your answer use the FOIL method to check.
+Then once you have your answer, use the FOIL method to check it.